Tommy Siers: The Man Who Solved the Cold

 A Critical Element in the MacAlpine Rescue

 Siers was in charge of the mechanics that were responsible for servicing the 25 aircraft from various companies that searched for the MacAlpine Party in 1929.
 (See related blog LOST!
 The MacAlpine Expedition).
 Baker Lake was the base for the changeover from floats to skis.
 The team overcame snags such as punctured floats and the sinking of aircraft G-CASL.
-They also salvaged Fokker Super Universal G-CASQ after it broke through the ice at Bathurst Inlet -20ºC.
+They also salvaged Fokker Super Universal G-CASQ after it broke through the ice at Bathurst Inlet at -20ºC.
 The plane sank nose first until the leading edge of the wing touched the ice.
 Fortunately, the water was shallow and the skis touched bottom.
 In spite of the extreme cold, and working in the open, Tommy salvaged this aircraft, completely overhauled the motor and had it in operation within ten days.

 It was considered to be almost superhuman work that was carried out by Tommy in the repair of broken undercarriages and other aircraft parts at Muskox Lake.